microsoft/rushstack/README.md

 # gulp-core-build

 Common Gulp tasks to support building and testing web apps/libraries.
-This sets up the basic build tasks so you don't have to.
+The goal is to have a single premade module to install that provides all of the build so very little "build" code is in actual code module repositories.

 This set of tasks gives you the following build support:

 * Build TypeScript files in /src and drop them to lib
 * Build LESS files and automatically export them as commonjs modules in lib
 * TS linting run against code
+* Run tests (using karma, phantomjs, mocha, chai) and get code coverage reports
+* Create bundles
+* Host test apis

 # Usage